wdorsey/dotVFile/vfile-ui/README.md

 In the vfile-ui directory (same directory as this file), do the following:

 - Create a file named `env.local`.
-This will hold the path to the vfile database you want to browse.
-  - The UI does not currently support choosing a file.
-There are several reasons for this, tl;dr: it would have to be entered manually, so might as well just save it in a config file since that's WAY easier.
 - Add the following line to the `env.local` file.
 Replace the value with the path to the vfile database you want to browse.

 ```env
 NEXT_PUBLIC_VFILE_PATH=C:\path\to\file\my-vfile.vfile.db
 ```

+The UI does not currently support choosing a file.
+There are several reasons for this, tl;dr: it would have to be entered manually, so might as well just save it in a config file since that's WAY easier.

 ### Run it